gamtiq/seeq/README.md

     * CDNJS (http://cdnjs.com) - Content Distribution Network for popular web development frameworks, libraries, CSS and other web assets
     * jsDelivr (http://www.jsdelivr.com) - Content Delivery Network where any web developer can host their files, including CSS, fonts, JavaScript, jQuery plugins, etc.
 ```

+To make a search you can use `sees` command (`sees` equals to `seeq -s`).

+### Formats

+It is possible to specify format of search result:

+* `text` - result will be converted into plain text; default format
+* `json` - result will be converted into JSON
+* `raw` - result will be returned "as is" (raw JSON): in usual mode auxiliary data about resources will be deleted,
+in verbose mode no processing will be applied

 ### Examples